Historic Tours To Take This Holiday Season

 Published on | Last Updated

 A lot has changed in Buffalo Niagara over years, but year-end holiday celebrations have remained a constant and been passed down from generation to generation.
 Several of our top historical attractions and tour companies are recreating Christmas past with holiday tours transporting you to another era.
-Here are five of our favorites, broken down by the era each tour will be celebrating:
+Here are several of our favorites, broken down by the era each tour will be celebrating:

 18th Century